jliffner/MDCollaborationWeek/Theme 1.md

 ---
 ## Machine Learning

-- The most popular repository is [Tensorflow](https://github.com/tensorflow/tensorflow). is an end-to-end open source platform for machine learning.
-It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and easily build and deploy ML-powered applications. :star2:
+- The most popular repository is [Tensorflow](https://github.com/tensorflow/tensorflow).
+It is an end-to-end open source platform for machine learning.
+It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that let researchers push the state-of-the-art in ML and easily build and deploy ML-powered applications. :star2:

 - The most popular ML user is [Sebastian Raschka](https://github.com/rasbt).
 They have 16k followers and are the authors of the Python Machine Learning book. :green_heart:
 ---